-Samples of fish (see above).

 - a.
+Samples of fish (see above) - b.
 Benthic invertebrates: Pelagic and littoral invertebrates are kept separate.
 Surface sediment is sampled with a sweep net (littoral and in macrophytes) or an Ockelmann-sledge.
 Samples are rinsed as much as possible in the dinghy before being put into a bucket (several samples from one habitat can be pooled in one bucket as a qualitative sample).
-On shore, the samples are filtered through a 212 $\mu$ m mesh and invertebrates are sorted into groups in small glass jars (~5 ml) and marked with lake name, date. - b.
-Zooplankton is sampled as two fractions (> 140 $\mu$ m and > 500 $\mu$ m).
+On shore, the samples are filtered through a 212 μ m mesh and invertebrates are sorted into groups in small glass jars (~5 ml) and marked with lake name, date. - c.
+Zooplankton is sampled as two fractions (> 140 μ m and > 500 μ m).
 Both nets are pulled after the dinghy until enough material has been collected.
-Samples are put into 20 ml vials. - c.
-Phytoplankton: A large amount of water is filtered through first a 80 $\mu$ m mesh followed by a 11 $\mu$ m mesh and samples are put into 20 ml vials. - d.
+Samples are put into 20 ml vials. - d.
+Phytoplankton: A large amount of water is filtered through first a 80 μm mesh followed by a 11 μm mesh and samples are put into 20 ml vials (this has not been done in Kobbefjord yet as it requires a mechanical pump to filter the large amount of water several hundred litres). - e.
 Benthic algae: The top 5 mm from one sediment core is put into a vial.
-If animals are present they should be removed. - e.
-Stones: Fist large stones are collected in the littoral zone and epiphytes are scraped into a vial. - f.
+If animals are present they should be removed. - f.
+Stones: Fist large stones are collected in the littoral zone and epiphytes are scraped into a vial. - g.
 Periphyton: Plants are selected randomly.
 Plants are washed in a 1 litre jar and periphyton is scraped off.
-The water including the periphyton is filtered on a 20 $\mu$ m mesh.
-Animals are removed and the filtrate is put into a vial. - g.
+The water including the periphyton is filtered on a 20 μ m mesh.
+Animals are removed and the filtrate is put into a vial. - h.
 Macrophytes: A sample is taken of the dominating taxa.
 Periphyton is removed and roots are avoided.
 The sample is put into a vial.